CumulusNetworks/docs/content/cumulus-linux-37/Network-Solutions/RDMA-over-Converged-Ethernet-RoCE.md

 There are two versions of RoCE, which run at separate layers of the
 stack:

 - RoCEv1, which runs at the link layer and cannot be run over a routed network.
-Therefore, it requires the link layer
-  {{<link url="Buffer-and-Queue-Management/#configure-priority-flow-control" text="priority flow control">}}
-  (PFC) to be enabled.
+Therefore, it requires the link layer {{<link url="Buffer-and-Queue-Management/#configure-priority-flow-control" text="priority flow control">}} (PFC) to be enabled.
 - RoCEv2, which runs over layer 3.
-Since it's a routed solution, Cumulus Networks recommends you use
-  {{<link url="Buffer-and-Queue-Management/#configure-explicit-congestion-notification" text="explicit congestion notification">}}
-  (ECN) with RoCEv2 since ECN bits are communicated end-to-end across a routed network.
+Since it's a routed solution, consider using {{<link url="Buffer-and-Queue-Management/#configure-explicit-congestion-notification" text="explicit congestion notification">}} (ECN) with RoCEv2 since ECN bits are communicated end-to-end across a routed network.

 ## Enable RDMA over Converged Ethernet with PFC